cms-tau-pog/TauFW/PicoProducer/README.md

 This framework might not work for your computing system... yet.
-It was created with a modular design in mind, meaning that users can add their own "plug-in" modules to make it work with their own batch system and storage system.
+It was created with a modular design in mind, meaning that users can add their own "plug-in" modules to make the scripts work with their own batch system and storage system.
 If you like to contribute, please make sure the changes run as expected, and then push the changes to a fork to make a pull request.